Zoatik/202.1-os/lab-1/README.md

 - perform system calls.

 The estimated duration of this lab is **4 periods**.
-The result of Task 5 must be submitted on [isc.hevs.ch/learn](https://isc.hevs.ch/learn) no later than TDB.
+The result of Task 5 must be submitted on [isc.hevs.ch/learn](https://isc.hevs.ch/learn) no later than Sunday 28th September at 23:59 (CEST).

 # Part 1 -- Setup